GeneFeng/CircView/README.md

 > 1.1.3	Download and decompress circRNA data from https://github.com/GeneFeng/CircView/blob/master/testdata/human.tar.gz
 > 1.1.4	Click “CircRNA”->”Load Data” to load circRNA files according species and tools.
 > <img src="image/circrna-files-add.png" width="80%">
-> 1.1.5	Click gene transcript name on left panel to view the image of the circRNAs.
+> 1.1.5	Click gene transcript name on list panel to view the image of the circRNAs.
 > <img src="image/whole-circrna.png" width="80%">
 > 1.1.6	Gene transcript can be searched by name or location.
 > 1.1.7 Click one "Circle" to view details of each circRNA.